ballerina-platform/ballerina-dev-website/swan-lake/get-started/get-started-with-ballerina.md

 ## Meet `bal`

 `bal` is the Ballerina build tool and package manager.
-Among other things, `bal` helps you to create, build, test, and run your project.
+Among other things, `bal` helps you to create, build, test, and run your package.
 The latest `bal` tool version is available with the latest Ballerina installation.

 Open your terminal, and run the following commands to make sure everything is ready.